prodev717/GCRS/README.md

 # GCRS - Gesture Control Robotic System

-Welcome to GCRS!
 This project captures webcam feed, detects hand coordinates and movements, and then sends the data to an Arduino to control a dual-axis arm with servo motors.

 ## Features